Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

-In a companion paper \cite{Argyres:2015gha} we use these constraints to find all safe deformations of rank-1, regular, scale-invariant CBs.
-The results are listed in table \ref{table:theories}, along with some of their properties.
-Eleven of these have been previously constructed \cite{Seiberg:1994aj,Argyres:1995xn,Minahan:1996fg,Minahan:1996cj} or predicted by S-duality arguments \cite{Argyres:2007cn,Argyres:2007tq}.
-The two inequivalent deformations of the $I^*_0$ singularity are the two already mentioned rank-1 lagrangian SCFTs --- $\SU(2)$ Yang-Mills with four fundamental hypermultiplets (top line) or one adjoint hypermultiplet (bottom line) --- constructed originally by Seiberg and Witten in \cite{Seiberg:1994aj}.
+In a companion paper \cite{Argyres:2015gha} we use these constraints to find all safe deformations of rank-1, planar, scale-invariant CBs.
+The resulting 28 geometries are listed in table \ref{table:theories}.
+Eleven of these have been previously constructed \cite{Seiberg:1994aj,Argyres:1995xn,Minahan:1996fg,Minahan:1996cj} or predicted by string theory constructions \cite{Ganor:1996xd,Seiberg:1996bd} or by S-duality arguments \cite{Argyres:2007cn,Argyres:2007tq}.
+Of the seventeen ``new'' CB geometries that we construct --- shown as the shaded rows in table \ref{table:theories} --- fourteen have been identified with rank-1 SCFTs constructed in the last two years by the F-theory S-fold construction of $\cN=3$ theories \cite{Garcia-Etxebarria:2015wns}, by a twisted class $\cS$ construction \cite{Chacaltana:2016shw}, by RG flows between these theories \cite{Argyres:2016xua}, and by discrete gaugings of other rank-1 theories \cite{Argyres:2016yzz}.

-The five deformations in the shaded rows in table \ref{table:theories} are new.
-The first theory is the one mentioned in \eqref{pair}.
-This is a theory with a dimension 3 operator on the CB and a $\U(1)$ flavor symmetry.
-It is notable because upon turning on the $\U(1)$ flavor mass operator it flows in the IR to an IR-free $\SU(2)$ gauge theory with a single half-hypermultiplet in the spin-3/2 representation, which is an example of a frozen fixed point theory: it does not admit any relevant $\cN=2$ deformation.
-The last four entries in table \ref{table:theories} depend on the assumed existence --- for which we have no evidence --- of new frozen SCFTs with CB operators with scaling dimensions 3 and 4, and so are more speculative.
+In particular, table \ref{table:theories} lists the 28 possible inequivalent deformation patterns of scale-invariant rank-1 planar CBs, along with the maximal flavor symmetry the corresponding SCFT could posses, as determined from the explicit form of the deformed CB geometry.
+The earliest papers which record the explicit CB geometries (in the form of Seiberg Witten curves and one-forms) are shown in the ``curve ref.'' column.
+Note that in the case of many theories which have class $\cS$ realizations (as noted in the last column of the table), the CB geometries, at least for a subset of the mass deformations, could have in principle been obtained earlier, but were just not written explicitly.

+The ``SCFT existence'' column lists places where arguments for the existence of SCFTs corresponding to particular geometries were given.
+Subscripts on the references in this column denote theories whose flavor symmetry is smaller than the maximal flavor symmetry allowed by the CB geometry.
+Note that there are three entries --- numbers 3, 6, and 8, shaded red in the table --- for which there is no evidence of a corresponding SCFT.
+Geometry number 3, corresponding to the generic $II^*\to\{{I_1}^2,{I_4}^2\}$ deformation, is shown in \cite{Argyres:2015gha} to be inconsistent under all RG flows (not just the generic one) with the maximal flavor symmetry assignment $\Sp(4)$.
+In fact, the same argument also shows it to be inconsistent with any of its other allowed flavor symmetry assignments (namely, $\U(1)\oplus\U(1)$ or $\SU(2)\oplus\SU(2)$ as derived in \cite{Argyres:2016xua}), and so we conclude that there can be no SCFT corresponding to this geometry.
+But we have no such argument in geometries number 6 and 8.